FCCC Club Ride Guidelines and Code of Conduct

 - The group should always assist any of its riders suffering from mechanical or physical problems but always find a safe place to stop and re-group before proceeding to help.

 - The group should always wait for the last rider unless the rider has requested to be left.
+We ask that wherever it is feasible we never leave a rider to ride home alone, even if that requires splitting a group to accommodate this request.

 - Never leave the group without first notifying the ride leader.